juxor/afaq/markdown/secF3.md

 _"it is apparent that the source of greatest direct duress experienced by the ordinary adult is **not** the state but rather the business that employs him [or her].
-Your foreman or supervisor gives you more or-else orders in a week than the police do in a decade."_ [_"The Libertarian As Conservative"_, **The Abolition of Work and Other Essays**, p.
+Your foreman or supervisor gives you more or-else orders in a week than the police do in a decade."_ [ _"The Libertarian As Conservative"_ , **The Abolition of Work and Other Essays** , p.
 145] For example, a worker employed by a capitalist cannot freely exchange the machines or raw materials they have been provided with to use but Nozick does not class this distribution of "restricted" property rights as infringing liberty (nor does he argue that wage slavery itself restricts freedom, of course).
 Thus claims that equality involves infringing liberty ignores the fact that inequality also infringes liberty (never mind the significant negative effects of inequality, both of wealth and power, we discussed in [section B.1](secB1.md)).
 A reorganisation of society could effectively minimise inequalities by eliminating the major source of such inequalities (wage labour) by self-management.
 We have no desire to restrict free exchanges (after all, most anarchists desire to see the "gift economy" become a reality sooner or later) but we argue that free exchanges need not involve the unrestricted capitalist property rights Nozick assumes (see [section I.5.12](secI5.md#seci512) for a discussion of "capitalistic acts" within an anarchist society).

 Rothbard, ironically, is aware of the fact that inequality restricts freedom for the many.
-As he put it _"inequality of control"_ is an _"inevitable corollary of freedom"_ for in any organisation _"there will always be a minority of people who will rise to the position of leaders and others who will remain as followers in the rank and file."_ [**Op.
-Cit.**, p.
-30] To requote Bob Black: _"Some people giving orders and others obeying them: this is the essence of servitude."_ [**Op.
-Cit.**, p.
+As he put it _"inequality of control"_ is an _"inevitable corollary of freedom"_ for in any organisation _"there will always be a minority of people who will rise to the position of leaders and others who will remain as followers in the rank and file."_ [ **Op.
+Cit.** , p.
+30] To requote Bob Black: _"Some people giving orders and others obeying them: this is the essence of servitude."_ [ **Op.
+Cit.** , p.
 147] Perhaps if Rothbard had spent some time in a workplace rather than in a tenured academic post he may have realised that bosses are rarely the natural elite he thought they were.
-Like the factory owner Engels, he was blissfully unaware that it is the self- activity of the non-"elite" on the shop floor (the product of which the boss monopolises) that keeps the whole hierarchical structure going (as we discuss in [section H.4.4](secH4.md#sech44), the work to rule -- were workers do **exactly** what the boss orders them to do -- is a devastating weapon in the class struggle).
-It does seem somewhat ironic that the anti-Marxist Rothbard should has recourse to the same argument as Engels in order to refute the anarchist case for freedom within association!
+Like the factory owner Engels, he was blissfully unaware that it is the self-activity of the non-"elite" on the shop floor (the product of which the boss monopolises) that keeps the whole hierarchical structure going (as we discuss in [section H.4.4](secH4.md#sech44), the work to rule -- were workers do **exactly** what the boss orders them to do -- is a devastating weapon in the class struggle).
+It does seem somewhat ironic that the anti- Marxist Rothbard should has recourse to the same argument as Engels in order to refute the anarchist case for freedom within association!
 It should also be mentioned that Black has also recognised this, noting that right-"libertarianism" and mainstream Marxism _"are as different as Coke and Pepsi when it comes to consecrating class society and the source of its power, work.
-Only upon the firm foundation of factory fascism and office oligarchy do libertarians and Leninists dare to debate the trivial issues dividing them."_ [**Op.
-Cit.**, p.
+Only upon the firm foundation of factory fascism and office oligarchy do libertarians and Leninists dare to debate the trivial issues dividing them."_
+[ **Op.
+Cit.** , p.
 146]

 So, as Rothbard admits, inequality produces a **class** system and authoritarian social relationships which are rooted in ownership and control